 Python language helps the trader with quick and easy coding for importing data and for data visualization in the form of graphs.
 The graphical representation makes it much easier to interpret the data for analysis.
 Moreover, Python has such APIs and libraries for machine learning as well as data science that make the analysis smoother as compared to other languages.

-Here is a video in which the experts from the algorithmic trading domain share the reason Python is preferred in trading:
+Do experts from the algorithmic trading domain use Python in their Trading?
+This video explains why, and shares the reason why Python is preferred in trading:

 The skills covered in python are: